 Training Services NSW

-The division of the NSW Department of Industry responsible for government-funded vocational education and training in NSW.
+The division of the NSW Department of Education responsible for government-funded vocational education and training in NSW.
 Training Services NSW leads strategic policy, planning, funding, regulation and advice on VET to support economic, regional and community development.
 It is responsible for the implementation of funded programs, including Smart and Skilled, apprenticeships and traineeships and adult and community education.
 It undertakes contract management of approved Smart and Skilled training providers and implements quality assurance and performance monitoring.